MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-glossary.md

 ##### WinUI 3
 The latest and recommended UI framework for Windows desktop apps.
-This framework is made available through the Windows App SDK.
+This framework is made available through the Windows App SDK, and has been decoupled from the Windows operating system.
+WinUI 3 uses Fluent Design to provide a native UX framework for windows desktop and UWP apps.
+It will feel very familiar if you've worked with UWP XAML.

 ##### WPF